Xilinx/dma_ip_drivers/XDMA/linux-kernel/readme.txt

  - include/: This directory contains all include files that are needed for compiling driver.

- - etc/: This directory contains rules for the Xilinx PCIe DMA kernel module and software.
-The files in this directory should be copied to the /etc/ directory on your linux system.

  - tests/: This directory contains example application software to exercise the provided kernel module driver and Xilinx PCIe DMA IP.
 This directory also contains the following scripts and directories.